 It was then my turn to smile and explain we have a very similar saying in the United States as well.
 In a beat, while visiting with a client raised in a far-off country, I was reminded of how much we have in common with people from across the world, including the shared desire to protect our family and those we love.

 “Can I keep this?”
 I asked Debbie if I could take the piece of paper she’d written upon.

 “Of course, but only if you place it on your refrigerator.”

-I smiled and took the small piece of paper home.
+I smiled and took a small piece of paper home.
 It now hangs on our refrigerator door.